Plasma and the Emergence of the Cosmos

 What is most powerful and significant about plasma, is that it is in fact a fourth form of matter (solid + heat -> liquid + heat-> gas + heat + electricity -> plasma).
 Plasma exhibits properties unseen in the other forms of matter.

 Plasma is an emergent form of matter in that it spontaneously organizes itself into a cellular, nodular, electro-chemical substance.
 Formed as Plasma Sheets or Double Layers.
 This special cellular form of electro-magnetic matter is essential to the concept of Plasma.
-It was first called plasma by the physicist, Irving Langmuir, due to its resemblance to fluid plasma in the blood stream of vertebrates (including man).
+It was first given the name plasma by the physicist, Irving Langmuir, due to its resemblance to fluid plasma in the blood stream of vertebrates (including man).

 Equally important as its emergent structure, is the incredible pervasiveness of plasma in the universe.
 It is believed to constitute over 90% of the matter in the universe.
 It exists as an electrical fluid filling virtual all of what was once believe to be empty space!
 Thus plasma gives us a remarkable new perspective on the structure and nature of the universe as well as its natural laws.